sbojorge/urbantrip/README.md

 UrbanTrip is a content sharing platform for city trip lovers.
 Among the main features users can share pictures and videos of their favorite cities, comment on posts, follow other users and more.

+The website is responsive in the most common screen devices (smartphone, tablet, laptop and desktop) and within the following width categories:

+* 320 x 480px
+* 768 x 1024px
+* 1280 x 802px
+* 1600 x 992px

 ![responsive](/readme/images/UI/picture_1.png)

 Please visit the deployed site by clicking on [Urbantrip](https://urbantrip-a9f84fe92f01.herokuapp.com/).